Careers Fair (sponsored by AWE)

 Example questions to ask employers

-1. What are the top skills and type of experience are you looking for?
+1. What are the top skills and type of experience you are looking for?

 4. What is the company culture like?
 Is it a nice place to work?